hypertrace/javaagent/README.md

    2. environment variables, TODO add link to agent-config repo
    3. [configuration file](./example-config.yaml), specified `HT_CONFIG_FILE=example-config.yaml`

+### Disable instrumentation at startup

+Instrumentations can be disabled by `-Dotel.instrumentation.<instrumentation-name>.enabled=false`.

+The following instrumentation names disable only Hypertrace instrumentations, not core OpenTelemetry:

+* `ht` - all Hypertrace instrumentations
+* `servlet-ht` - Servlet, Spark Web
+* `okhttp-ht` - Okhttp
+* `grpc-ht` - Okhttp

+The Hypertrace instrumentations use also the core OpenTelemetry instrumentation names so for example `-Dotel.instrumentation.servlet.enabled=false` disables all servlet instrumentations including core OpenTelemetry and Hypertrace.

 ## Test

 Tests use docker via Testcontainers.org.